 The 6 CZOs primarily work with their European counterpart observatories funded by the European Commission (Soil Transformations in European Catchments or SoilTrEC).
-These close collaborations have led to shared graduate student/post doc training events hosted by US observatories in 2010 and 2011 and by European observatories in 2009 and summer 2012.
+These close collaborations have led to shared graduate student/post doc training events hosted by US observatories in 2010 and 2011 and by European partners in 2009, 2012 and 2013.
 The Shale Hills CZO is a partner on hydrological process studies in the SoilTrEC project.
 Several USA investigators are members of the SoilTrEC International Advisory Board who participate in annual SoilTrEC meetings, and are actively engaged in developing ties with observatory scientists in France, China, Germany and Australia.